Welcome to the section of the website that deals with recording.

 – Simply hiring Matt to record pre-written bowed string parts for your production.
 This is an easy and popular choice for many people working in the recording industry due to its conventionality and ease of use.
 Thanks to the modern technology of secure online file transfers, you can send Matt your scored string parts and have them recorded and ready to insert back into your project all in the same day and from anywhere in the world.

-A short excerpt from I track that I worked on for producer Aimee Newsome-Stone.
-She sent me the scored string parts and I sent her back a full and balanced 8 part string ensemble, about 4 hours later that day, ready to drop into the mix so that she could finish it in time for a tight deadline the following day.
+A short excerpt from a track that I worked on for producer Aimee Newsome-Stone.
+She sent me the string part score, and about 4 hours later, I returned a full and balanced 8-part string ensemble.
+They were perfectly ready to drop into the mix so that she could finish it in time for a tight deadline the following day.

 NB.
-This track was never actually released but gives a basic but very pleasing example of the quality of my string ensemble work and the speed that it can be created at.
+This track was never actually released but gives a basic but very pleasing example of the quality of my string ensemble work and the speed that which it can be created.

 This track only required a viola section, as Robin wasn’t happy with the sound quality of the viola samples that he was using.
 He posted in a Facebook group for Propellerhead Reason Users, looking for better quality samples and I offered to demonstrate how a real viola should sound.
-Once he heard the real thing, that was it and he had his viola parts within a day or so!
+Once he heard the real thing, that was it and he had his viola parts within 24 hours.

 There was no score for this work, it was done purely by ear.
 The viola section comes in at about 26 seconds into this excerpt.

-Track 2 has quartet style string parts on it that you’d love to hear on track 3 too?
+Track 2 has quartet-style string parts on it that you’d love to hear on track 3 too?
 Absolutely!
 Why settle for bowed parts?
-Matt can also create poignant pizzicato (plucked violin) parts too.

 You can choose.